dodgerogers/nucleus-core-ruby/README.md

 end
 ```

-3. Refer to the 'How-To' section for guidance on expressing your business logic.
+3. Refer to the [how to](HOW-TO.md) section for guidance on writing business logic.

 ## Supported Frameworks